jtclarkjr/supabase-go-rest/README.md

 Supabase Go Client that makes use of Supabase Rest API.
 This only makes use of Supabase's Integration with Postgrest REST API.

-Goal is to make use of Supabase REST API in Go to have a middle layer API between supabase while being able to handle tokens for Authenticated users to use RLS.
+Goal is to make use of Supabase REST API in Go to have a middle layer API between supabase while being able to handle tokens generated from supabase for Authenticated users to use RLS, such as tokens from client/app side.
+This means the main requirement if using RLS on supabase side is needing to pass a token to the given request.

+GET/POST/PUT/PATCH/DELETE operations

 [Supabase REST API doc](https://supabase.com/docs/guides/api)